If you stagnate, it’s time to reinforce your weak areas

 Analyze your four areas of competence and strengthen your weak points.
 You aren’t wasting your time when you learn the same grammatical points several times and practice them in various oral activities.
 Think of it as an opportunity to review and consolidate what you have learned, and thus gain self-confidence.

 A qualified and experienced teacher will be able to tell you when you are ready to move up to the next level.
 They are specialists and are working with your best interests in mind.
-To find such personalized guidance, however, you shouldn’t choose university-level language schools; find a small class in a small/medium-sized school.
+To find such personalized guidance, however, you shouldn’t choose university-level language schools to learn French; find a small class in a small/medium-sized school.